Alyssa-Ma/Schedule.friends/README.md

 * [Running The Application](#running-the-application)
 	* [Frontend](#frontend)
 	* [Backend](#backend)

+## Description

+Schedule.friends is a mobile app that helps you know when your friends are free on an easy to view interface.
+Aimed towards students, we hope to clear out some of the hassle of coordinating meetups when everyone has a different schedule.

 ## Before Setup
 1. Note that we will be using the terminal on Mac/Linux and Powershell on Windows.